Neo23x0/Raccine/README.md

 2. Remove `Raccine.exe` from the `C:\Windows` folder
 3. Run `REG.EXE DELETE HKCU\Software\Raccine /F`

+### Upgrade

+We recommend an uninstall and reinstall to upgrade.
+An uninstall removes all registry keys with configurations.

 ## Deploy Configuration via GPO

 The folder `GPO` includes `Raccine.ADMX` and `Raccine.ADML`.
 In deployment the `Raccine.ADMX` file goes in `C:\Windows\PolicyDefinitions`.
 The accompanying `Raccine.ADML` files goes in `C:\Windows\PolicyDefinitions\en-US`.